sudiptakrsarkarai/Sequential_tensorflow_3/README.md

 # Sequential_tensorflow_3
 Here is a Sequential Deep Learning Algorithm Problems and their test dataset .
 And Feature Engineering the data for more accuracy.
 Cancer Classification Prediction Model Using Tensorflow, Keras Library .
+And Also Introducing Certain Features of tensorflow like dropout layer and earlystopping and binary classification prediction.
+And Activation function as sigmoid and loss as binary crossentropy.